2007 New York Giants season: Week 17: vs. New England Patriots

 The Patriots set numerous offensive records while becoming the first ever 16–0 team in the regular season in a raucous and hostile Giants Stadium.
-Tom Brady set a single season record for TD passes, Randy Moss set a record for TD receptions, and the Patriots as a whole set a record for most points scored.
+Tom Brady set a single season record for touchdown passes, Randy Moss set a record for touchdown receptions, and the Patriots as a whole set a record for most points scored.
 Despite losing 38–35, the Giants played well and impressed critics in the defeat.
 Eli Manning played well, completing 22 of 32 passes for 251 yards while throwing 4 touchdowns and 1 interception, the lone interception of the game.
 The Giants led 28–16 in the third quarter, the Patriots' largest deficit this season.
 Also, Brandon Jacobs reached 1,000 yards rushing after gaining 67 yards on the ground on 15 carries.
 With the loss, the Giants ended the regular season at 10–6, with a road playoff game set on January 6 against the Tampa Bay Buccaneers.
 The game became in retrospect a preview of Super Bowl XLII.

+In the end, 15.7 million viewers watched the game on CBS, 13.2 million on NBC, 4.5 million on the NFL Network, and 1.2 million on New York, Boston and Manchester, New Hampshire television stations.
+The game was the most watched program on television since the 2007 Academy Awards and the most watched regular season NFL game in more than 12 years.

+In addition to NFL Network, CBS, and NBC, the game also aired on the local stations that were originally given exclusive simulcasting rights, including WCVB-TV in Boston, WMUR-TV in Manchester, New Hampshire, and WWOR-TV in New York City.